SidduHG/ECourtsScrapper/README.md

-🏛️ eCourts Scraper — Real-Time Case & Cause List Fetcher 📌 Overview
+# 🏛️ eCourts Scraper — Real-Time Case & Cause List Fetcher
+📌 Overview
 eCourts Scraper is a full-stack web application that allows users to:
 Search for court cases by CNR or Case Details (Type, Number, Year).
 Check if the case is listed today or tomorrow and view its serial number & court name.
 Download Cause Lists (for today or tomorrow) as PDF or JSON in real time.
 Dynamically select State → District → Court Complex → Court Name directly from the UI.

-All data is fetched live from the official eCourts Services Portal .
+All data is fetched live from the official eCourts Services Portal.
 This project demonstrates Python web scraping, Flask REST APIs, and React-based dynamic UIs, all working together to provide real-time access to court information.

-⚙️ Features
+# ⚙️ Features

 ✅ Search Case by CNR or Details
 ✅ Check Today/Tomorrow Listing Status